 Across the board, the process for placing a bet is pretty similar.
 Once you’ve found the sportsbook for you, create an account and make your first deposit – this can usually be done through the ‘My Account’ section.
 Then, use the menu to find your chosen sport and market, enter your stake and then add the bet to your ‘bet slip’.
 Once you’ve confirmed, you’ll have placed your bet!

-Most of the available sports betting sites provide multiple promotions and bonuses to both new and existing players.
+Yes, you can get a bonus when placing bets in New Zealand.
+Most of the available sports betting sites provide multiple promotions and bonuses to new and existing players.

 What does a ‘handicap’ mean in betting?

+A ‘handicap’ is a type of bet that means a bookmaker has given another team a virtual advantage or disadvantage.
+Typically, this is done by adding points onto the side deemed to be the underdog, to help even the field.
 Handicap betting is popular among points-based sports like football, rugby and basketball.
-This type of bet usually entails a bookmaker giving another team a virtual advantage or disadvantage.
-Typically, this is done by adding points onto the side deemed to be the underdog to help even the field.

 What does an ‘over’ mean in betting?